finos/common-domain-model/documentation/source/event-model.rst

 This attribute specifies the business event that the workflow step is meant to generate.
 It is optional because the workflow may require a number of interim steps before the state-transition embedded within the business event becomes effective, therefore the business event does not exist yet in those steps.
 The business event attribute is typically associated with the final step in the workflow.

-Proposed Instruction
+Proposed Event
-""""""""""""""""""""
+""""""""""""""

-This attribute allows for the specification of inputs that when combined with the current trade state, are referenced to generate the state-transition.
-For example, allocation instructions describe how to divide the initial block trade into smaller pieces, each of which is assigned to a specific party representing a legal entity related to the executing party.
+This attribute specifies the inputs of the event's state transition comprising the current trade state(s), the applicable primitive instructions and the event's date and intent.
 It is optional because it is not required for all workflow steps.
 Validation components are in place to check that the ``businessEvent`` and ``proposedInstruction`` attributes are mutually exclusive.

 The list of business events for which this process is currently implemented in the CDM is reflected in the structure of the ``Instruction`` data type: